Battle of Fayetteville (1862): Loring moves north

 Loring began his advance on September 6, and this is considered the beginning of the Kanawha Valley Campaign of 1862.
 The brigades of Williams and McCausland departed from Red Sulphur Springs, while Wharton's brigade began the advance in Grey Sulphur Springs.
 Those two starting points were in Monroe County.
 Echols' brigade started further south in "the Narrows" of Giles County, Virginia.
 The distance from the Narrows to Fayetteville is approximately 75 mi over mountainous terrain.
 The Confederate troops moved in two columns, with one west of the New River and one to the east.
 The eastern column crossed the New River at Pack's Ferry.
 On September 9, the two columns joined just southeast of Raleigh Court House (a.k.a.
 Beckley).
 That evening, they camped at McCoy's Mill (now Glen Jean, West Virginia), which was about 9 mi south of Siber's 1,200-man brigade at Fayetteville.

-Loring sent a detachment of cavalry through the woods to Cotton Hill, which was behind (north of) the Union army at Fayetteville.
-The detachment was from the cavalry battalion of Major Salyers, and it moved northwest until it came to Laurel Creek.
+Loring sent a detachment of cavalry through the woods to Cotton Hill, which was behind (north of) the Union Army at Fayetteville.
+The detachment was from Salyers' cavalry battalion, and it moved northwest until it came to Laurel Creek.
 Moving east down the creek, they cut telegraph wires at the point where the creek is crossed by the turnpike.
 Wharton's Brigade, with the 22nd Virginia Infantry detached from Williams' Brigade, took a mountainous path west around Fayetteville to prepare for the flanking and rear attack.
-The remaining portion of Loring's army, led by William's Brigade, would make a frontal attack via the Princeton-Raleigh Road.
+The remaining portion of Loring's army, led by Williams' Brigade, would make a frontal attack via the Princeton-Raleigh Road.

 Battle

 Troops move into positions

 Further up the road from Loring was Siber's brigade in Fayetteville.
-Siber's brigade consisted of the 34th and 37th Ohio infantry regiments, supported by six artillery pieces.
+Siber's brigade consisted of the 34th and 37th Ohio Infantry regiments supported by six artillery pieces.
 Fortifications on three hills had been built during the previous winter, and Siber used them to defend his position.
 Siber was worried about his right flank, and sent two companies from the 34th Ohio Infantry to Cassidy's Mill on Laurel Creek.
-These companies were commanded by Lieutenant Colonel Freeman Franklin.
-Two more companies from the same regiment were sent to join Franklin after taking a different route.
+Franklin commanded those companies, and two more companies from the same regiment were sent to join Franklin after taking a different route.
 Wagon trains began moving supplies from Fayetteville to Gauley Bridge via Montgomery Ferry, and three companies from the 37th Ohio Infantry were sent south to reinforce pickets on the turnpike to Raleigh Court House.